ScopeFoundry/scopefoundry.github.io/content/en/docs/11_tools-tutorials/1_new-microscope-app/_index.md

 2. **Measurements**: These are subclasses of the `Measurement` class that define the procedures for acquiring and saving data.
 They can have graphical user interfaces shown on the right.
 Can you start the `example_2d_scan`?

-Note that you can expand the items in either list to expose `settings`.
+Note that you can expand the items in either list to expose their `settings`.
 Settings show the state of the hardware or parameterize your measurements.

 ### Folder Structure